lyokha/nginx-haskell-module/README.md

 This Nginx module allows compiling and running Haskell source code found in a configuration file or an existing shared library.
-It allows for writing in Haskell synchronous variable handlers, asynchronous tasks, services (i.e. asynchronous tasks that are not bound to requests), and shared services (i.e. services that work exclusively on a single Nginx worker process all the time).
+It allows for writing in Haskell synchronous variable handlers, asynchronous tasks, services (i.e. asynchronous tasks that are not bound to requests), shared services (i.e. services that work exclusively on a single Nginx worker process all the time), content handlers and POST request handlers.

 Table of contents
 -----------------